-Holiday Flat – Temporary Rentals: there is a difference
+Holiday Flat – Temporary Rentals: what is the Difference?

 In both cases, furnished apartments are concerned.
 Be aware though that temporary rental properties have very little in common with a quick holiday rental.